 - Make sure that there is a column for any required fields and that it is populated.
 For example, if you are importing into Leads or Contacts, the “Last Name” field is required.
-Depending on how you set up your Zoho, “Account Name” may also be a required field.
+Depending on how you set up your Zoho, “Account Name” (or Company Name if you are importing into Leads) may also be a required field.
 You can tell which fields are required by looking at a record in Zoho.
 Fields with red labels are required.
 Any records in your spreadsheet that are missing a required field value will be skipped on import.

 - If there are any date fields in your spreadsheet, make sure that you format all date fields with a 4-digit year (mm/dd/yyyy hh:mm).
 Dates not formatted in this manner will not be imported.
 (Get more tips below on how to clean up your spreadsheets for importing.)